 social studies; educational psychology; curriculum and instruction

-Linda Y. Mokdad
+Linda Y. Mokdad (on leave)

 Assistant Professor of English

 film history; classical film theory; feminist film theory; art cinema; Arab cinemas